Abishek-G-Vincent/SRMINFO/README.md

 # SRMINFO
-A chatbot SRM Ramapuram college website.
+A chatbot for SRM Ramapuram college website.